Salt Beer Factory, Saltaire, West Yorkshire:

 ` Signature Brew is known for its collaborative beers and brewing with musicians.
 It was started in 2015 by musicians and bands.
 This is a nice easy IPA, good for relieving my sleepless stressed grieving soul.
 It’s just a basically nice IPA, sort of undemandingly drinkable, like Farmers Blonde by Bradfield Brewery.
 Backstage IPA (5.6% ABV -- reviewed 6 June 2020)

-Stone Brewing Company, Escondido, California:
+Smog City Brewing Company, Hawthorne, California:

 |